Restream/reindexer/readme.md

     ...
 ```

-Please note, that Query builder interface is preferable way: It have more features, and faster than SQL interface
+Please note, that the Query Builder interface is preferred: it has more features and is faster than the SQL interface

 String literals should be enclosed in single quotes.